 Early on, I called my collection PRINCESS WARRIOR.
 It was a working name, and it helped me shape and develop who I was as a designer, and what I wanted to express.
 It has to do with the dichodomy of what it means to be a woman in this world, and also points to one of my facinations, which has to do with royalty of the past.

-I am not sure why this hold such facination for me.
-One of the reasons has do do with amazing detailed and painstaking designs of the Medieval and renaissance time period .
-But the deaper level has to do with these women who lived in an exceptionally tough time, and were saddled with this demand that they be strong, and lead, OR worse, that they obey and follow.
+I am not sure why this hold such fascination for me.
+Possibly it has do do with the amazingly detailed and beautiful designs of the Medieval and renaissance time period .
+But on a deeper level it is also about these women who lived in an exceptionally tough time, and were saddled with this demand that they be strong, and lead, OR worse, that they obey and follow.
 The fact that there were many queens that were able to rule huge kingdoms, (while still being mothers etc) should have been a sign that yes, women can do everything that a man can do.

 But alas, we are still working on that one.
 What we are struggling for now is to be able to be FULLY WOMAN (or wherever you are on the binary spectrum) And also be fully respected and treated as an equal.
 To me this is what princess/warrior represents, the "princess" not = a spoiled or fancy creature, but someone unabashedly just a woman, with all that entails.
 And the "warrior" the side of us that has to show up everyday and do battle in the world.
 For equality, for respect, for the right to be considered just as valid as a man.
 For those that can not fight.